Why We Do It

 We put up with horses.
 Most of us actually love them.
 They go home with us after events and are an integral part of our lives.

 We love United States history.
 We feel, after so much study, that we KNOW these people from the 1860's, both the good and bad.
 They're like our relatives or neighbors.
 They could be us.
-We get misty eyed as we read about and recount stories of their trials, triumphs, anguish, loss, sacrifice, and victory.
+We get misty-eyed as we read about and recount stories of their trials, triumphs, anguish, loss, sacrifice, and victory.

 Most importantly, we feel a strong sense of duty and privilege to remember, commemorate, and honor our United States military personnel, past and present.
 Many of us are military veterans, some of us are combat veterans.
 We owe to those who went before us more than we can ever repay.
 We thank God for their contributions and selfless sacrifice on behalf of our Nation.